How to turn your amazing calligraphy skills into unique greeting cards

 Unleash your inner Photographic Genius

 Getting great pictures of your art is not as easy as people make it look.
 To this day I struggle, and I have no idea how others make it look so effortless!
-That said, I have been investing some time into looking at how I can develop my style and improving it.
-I’ve never been a big fan of flat lays where there seemingly random piles of stuff put alongside the art, it’s not to my taste.
+That said, I have been investing some time into looking at how I can develop my style to improve it.
+I’ve never been a big fan of flat lays where there are seemingly random piles of stuff put alongside the art, it’s not to my taste.
 But if that’s yours then run with it!

 I have a mini Canon SLR for my photos (which I’ve had for ages and even thought about selling at one point, it’s nice that it’s finally getting some use!), but I know plenty of people use their phone cameras when they start as they are genuinely excellent these days!